 Q: What can people do to support it?

-Niska: A number of things: take part in activities at Finlandia and the Heritage Center, donate to the artifacts at the Center, encourage college-age relatives and friends to examine what courses of study Finlandia has to offer, contribute to scholarships at Finlandia, subscribe to the Finnish American Reporter or gift a subscription to a family member or friend, and finally consider to become a member of the council.Tags: Finnish Council, Finnish Council of America, John Niska
+Niska: A number of things: take part in activities at Finlandia and the Heritage Center, donate to the artifacts at the Center, encourage college-age relatives and friends to examine what courses of study Finlandia has to offer, contribute to scholarships at Finlandia, subscribe to the Finnish American Reporter or gift a subscription to a family member or friend, and finally consider to become a member of the council.Tags: Fall 2018 Edition of the Bridge, Finnish Council, Finnish Council of America, John Niska